Does Closing a Credit Card Hurt Your Credit Score?

 • You have a high interest rate on a card.
 Particularly if you need to carry a balance for whatever reason, ditching a card with a high interest rate might be in your best interest.
 That will save you from paying more than necessary in interest charges.

 • You want to replace a basic or secured credit card.
 Another reason you might consider canceling your card is if you have a very basic starter credit card.
-Or perhaps you have a secured credit card and want to upgrade to an unsecured card.
-Especially if you have built your credit score considerably since you opened that card, you could secure better terms and potentially the opportunity to earn rewards as well.
+Or, perhaps you have a secured credit card and want to upgrade to an unsecured card.
+Especially if your credit score has changed for the better since you opened that card, you could secure better terms and potentially the opportunity to earn rewards as well.

 When It Might Make Sense to Keep the Credit Card Account Open